LincolnMoki/My-portfolio/REAME.md

 # MY PORTFOLIO
-- This is a website that basically explains about myself in the web development industry.
+- This is a website that briefly explains about myself .
 ## Author's Name
  - Lincoln Moki
  ## Technology used